-52 YEARS OF OPPORTUNITY & INNOVATION The History of College of the Canyons
+53 YEARS OF OPPORTUNITY & INNOVATION

+The History of College of the Canyons

-The first classes at College of the Canyons met in 1969, but our history actually began two years earlier.
+The first classes at College of the Canyons met in 1969, but the history of this college officially began in 1967.
 That's when the citizens of the Santa Clarita Valley decided it was time to have a college to call their own.
 On Nov.
-21, 1967, local voters transformed the idea into reality.
+21 of that year, voters transformed the idea into reality.
 They also elected a five-member board of trustees to oversee their new public institution of higher learning.
-William G. Bonelli, Edward Muhl, Peter F. Huntsinger, Bruce Fortine and Sheila Dyer were chosen from a field of 40 candidates.
+William G. Bonelli, Edward Muhl, Peter F. Huntsinger, Bruce Fortine, and Sheila Dyer were chosen from a field of 41 candidates.